Noble-Lab/lupine/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 3. The pull request should work for Python 3.6 and 3.7.
-Check
-    <https://travis-ci.org/>lincoln-harris/python_boilerplate/pull\_requests and make sure that the tests pass
-    for all supported Python versions.

 Tips
 ----

 To run a subset of tests:

-    $ python -m unittest tests.test_python_boilerplate
+    $ python -m unittest tests.test_lupine